nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the athlete at the specified `INDEX`.
 The index refers to the index number shown in the displayed athlete list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the athlete will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the athlete will be removed. <br>(i.e. adding of tags is not cumulative)
 * You can remove all the athlete’s tags by typing `t/` without specifying any tags after it.